-Probiotics can have an impact on your weight.
-Not only do they play a major role in digestion, they also promote the production of short-chain fatty acids that impact metabolism and energy production.30 They may also play a part in inhibiting the absorption of the fats you eat, and help release satiety hormones that signal you to stop eating.
+Another of the probiotic benefits for women is that they can have an impact on your weight.
+Not only do they play a major role in digestion, but they also promote the production of short-chain fatty acids that impact metabolism and energy production.30 They may also play a part in inhibiting the absorption of the fats you eat, and help release satiety hormones that signal you to stop eating.

 How to Add Probiotics to Your Diet

 Fortunately, there are natural sources of probiotics that can be added to the colony already living and working in your microbiome.
 Probiotic foods include: